pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 choices <https://github.com/pytorch/torchdynamo/blob/0b8aaf340dad4777a080ef24bf09623f1aa6f3dd/README.md#existing-backends>`__
 for backend compilers for TorchDynamo, with TorchInductor or nvfuser fitting the needs of most users.
-This section focuses on TorchInductor as the motivating example, but some tools will be usable with other backend compilers.
+This section focuses on TorchInductor as the motivating example, but some tools can also be used with other backend compilers.

 Below is the portion of the stack which we are focusing on: